What do your users need?

 Focus Groups & Interviews

-Facilitating discussions with your users to reveal their desires, attitudes, experiences, and priorities.
+Facilitating discussions with your users to reveal their desires, attitudes, and experiences.

 How do you design for these needs?